hendore/elm-port-message/README.md

 or split it up into different modules by feature or API is entirely your choice and this package will work either way.
 Personally I like having separate modules for each service `File.elm`, `Phoenix.elm`, `Document.elm` over a single module for everything for several reasons.

-1. Sharing code between projects, is easier to just copy the port module to another project and not bring along services that are not required.
+1. Sharing code between projects.
+It's easy to just copy a small focused port module to another project without bringing along services that are not required.

 2. The port modules can have other functionality that's not related to working with the port, for example the `File` module may expose `load : Filename -> Cmd a` where `Filename` is a type defined in `File.elm`, or maybe `bytesize : File -> Int` again where `File` is a record alias defined in `File.elm`.